 Impaired Judgment and Coordination

-Binge drinking can significantly impair an individual's judgment, coordination, and reaction time.
+Binge drinking can significantly impair a person’s judgment, coordination, and reaction time.
 This increases the risk of accidents, injuries, and engaging in risky behaviors such as unprotected sex, drug use, or driving under the influence.
-Research has shown that binge drinkers are 14 times more likely to drive while impaired compared to non-binge drinkers.
+Research has shown that binge drinkers are 14 times more likely to drive while impaired than non-binge drinkers.

 Hangovers and “Hangxiety”

-The morning after binge drinking, individuals often experience hangovers, which include symptoms such as headache, nausea, fatigue, and dehydration.
+The morning after binge drinking, people often experience hangovers, including headache, nausea, fatigue, and dehydration.
 These symptoms can be severe and may last for hours or even days.
-Hangovers can also affect an individual's ability to concentrate and perform daily tasks, leading to decreased productivity and poor decision-making.
-As the brain tries to rebalance its neurotransmitters, many people also experience intense anxiety along with their hangover symptoms, which is sometimes called “hangxiety.”
+Hangovers can also affect a person’s ability to concentrate and perform daily tasks, leading to decreased productivity and poor decision-making.
+As the brain rebalances its neurotransmitters, many people also experience intense anxiety along with their hangover symptoms, which is sometimes called “hangxiety.”

 Violence and Aggression

-Binge drinking leads to an increased risk of violence and aggression, both as a perpetrator and a victim.
-Alcohol impairs judgment and lowers inhibitions, making individuals more likely to engage in aggressive behaviors or become involved in violent situations.
+Binge drinking leads to an increased risk of violence and aggression, both as a perpetrator and as a victim.
+Alcohol impairs judgment and lowers inhibitions, making people more likely to engage in aggressive behaviors or become involved in violent situations.

 Blackouts

-During a blackout, an individual may continue to function and engage in activities but will have no memory of what occurred during that time.
+During a blackout, a person may continue to function and engage in activities but will have no memory of what occurred during that time.
 Blackouts are a common consequence of binge drinking and can lead to dangerous situations, such as engaging in risky behaviors without any recollection of the events.
-Research has shown that approximately 50% of binge drinkers have experienced blackouts, with women being more susceptible due to differences in alcohol metabolism.
+Research has shown that approximately 50% of binge drinkers have experienced blackouts; women are more susceptible due to differences in alcohol metabolism.

 Long-Term Effects of Binge Drinking

 Unfortunately, the consequences of binge drinking don’t stop in the subsequent hours or days.
-Here are just a handful of the most important long-term effects which binge drinking can have:
+Here are just a handful of the most important long-term effects of binge drinking:

 Alcohol Use Disorder

-Binge drinking increases the risk of developing an alcohol use disorder (AUD), a chronic disorder characterized by an impaired ability to stop or control alcohol use in spite of negative social, occupational, or health consequences.
-AUD can have severe impacts on an individual's personal and work lives and it may require professional treatment to overcome.
+Binge drinking increases the risk of developing an alcohol use disorder (AUD), a chronic mental health disorder characterized by an impaired ability to stop or control alcohol use despite negative social, occupational, or health consequences.
+AUD can have severe impacts on a person’s personal and work lives, and it may require professional treatment to overcome.
 According to the National Institute on Alcohol Abuse and Alcoholism, approximately 28.6 million adults in the United States had AUD in 2021.

 Liver Disease

-Excessive alcohol consumption can lead to liver damage and various liver diseases, including fatty liver, alcoholic hepatitis, and cirrhosis.
+Excessive alcohol consumption can lead to liver damage and various liver diseases, including fatty liver, alcoholic hepatitis, and cirrhosis that make the liver unable to clear toxins from the blood.
 Liver diseases can be life-threatening and may require medical intervention, including liver transplantation in severe cases.
 In the United States, alcohol-related liver disease is the leading cause of liver transplantation and is responsible for nearly 50% of all liver disease deaths.

-Binge drinking can lead to long-lasting changes in the brain, affecting cognitive functions such as memory, learning, and decision-making.
+Binge drinking can lead to long-lasting changes in the brain and nervous system, affecting cognitive functions such as memory, learning, and decision-making.
 These changes can be particularly detrimental to young adults, whose brains are still developing.
-Research has shown that binge drinking during adolescence can lead to reduced brain volume, decreased cognitive performance, and increased risk of neurodegenerative diseases later in life.
+Research has shown that the long-term effects of binge drinking during adolescence can lead to reduced brain volume, decreased cognitive performance, and increased risk of neurodegenerative diseases later in life.

 Cardiovascular Disease